-The presentation should be prepared by using Power Point or other software to create slides.
-The presentation should be 10 minutes long and should contain:
+The presentation is prepared using Power Point or other slide creation software.
+The presentation should be 10 minutes long and should include:

-- $\Rightarrow$ statement of the problem/topicality, - $\Rightarrow$ aim and objectives of the thesis, - $\Rightarrow$ methodology applied, - $\Rightarrow$ results and findings, - $\Rightarrow$ conclusions and recommendations, and - $\Rightarrow$ list of author's publications and presentations.
+- ⇒ Statement of the problem/topicality,;

+- ⇒ Aim and objectives of the thesis;

+- ⇒ Methodology applied;

+- ⇒ Results and findings;

+- ⇒ Conclusions and recommendations,

+- ⇒ List of author's publications and presentations.

-Some basic tips on formatting the slides:
+Here are some basic tips for formatting slides:

-- $\Rightarrow$ Use text large enough to be readable by the audience (especially text from figures), - $\Rightarrow$ Include only key words or phrases on the slides, - $\Rightarrow$ Include diagrams, pictures, graphs, charts etc. rather than tables where appropriate, - $\Rightarrow$ Ensure all graphics and tables are clear, - $\Rightarrow$ Switch slides with mouse, - $\Rightarrow$ Use spell check and proof-read.
+- \Rightarrow Use text large enough to be readable by the audience (especially text from figures), - ⇒ Include only key words or phrases on the slides, - ⇒ Include diagrams, pictures, graphs, charts etc. rather than tables where appropriate, - ⇒ Ensure all graphics and tables are clear, - ⇒ Do not use the automatic slide overlay setting, we recommend that you slide the slides manually - ⇒ Use spell check and proof-read.